awslabs/iot-app-kit/README.md

 5. Point to valid SiteWise resources

 Alter the file `siteWiseQueries` within `@iot-app-kit/components` to point to valid SiteWise asset properties for the accounts credentials from the prior step.

 3. Test locally
 run `yarn run start` at the project root, and then view `localhost:3333`.
-Here yohu should see example IoT App Kit components requesting data from SiteWise.
+Here you should see example IoT App Kit components requesting data from SiteWise.

 ## Packages